arnavdesk/Auth-System/README.md

 3. Mailer for security ie, if a user changes password a mail is sent with access token which can be used by them to restore account if compromised.
 4. Proper Notifications using noty.
 5. Option to edit profile and reset password if authenticated manually.
+6. Option to restore password if the user has forgotton it.
+(Please check the spam and if the mail is in spam unspam it and you'll be able to access link).

 # Directory Structure and flow of The Code